AI Search and Local SEO: How Google Business Profiles Influence Visibility

 Reviews tell Google that your business is active and that people are engaging with it.

 Reviews also shape how customers perceive your reputation before they ever click on your site.
-Google’s AI factors in both the quantity and quality of reviews when determining how prominently your profile should appear.
+Google’s AI considers both the quantity and quality of reviews when determining how prominently your profile appears.

 Make it part of your process to ask happy customers for reviews.
 Then reply to each one, even the negative ones.
 This shows that you’re engaged, responsive, and still in business.
 After all, 46% of consumers say they’re more likely to use a company that responds to all reviews.